SchneiderInfosystems/FB4D/README.md

 ### Prerequisites

-This library requires at least Delphi 10 Seattle.
-The sample projects are developed with Delphi 10.3 Rio Update 3 and are ready for Delphi 10.4 Sydney.
+This library requires at least Delphi 10.3 Rio.
+The sample projects are developed with Delphi 10.4.1 Sydney and are ready for Delphi 10.4.2.

+#### Hint: Support from Delphi 10 Seattle to Delphi 10.2 Tokyo has been discontinued since the introduction of the Firestore Listener in March 2021.

 #### Hint: Delphi 10.3 Update 1 is not longer supported because of an issue in the RTL.